cloud-gov/cg-site/_kbarticlespages/website-api.md

 excerpt: Serve content from a backend database to a static site
 ---

-For many of our customers, a simple static site hosted on cloud.gov Pages is a lightweight and easy to manage solution for their agency or office.
+For many of our customers, a simple static site hosted on Cloud.gov Pages is a lightweight and easy to manage solution for their agency or office.
 But what about situations where a static site needs to display a small amount of dynamic content; for example, structured data that updates more frequently than the written content, or is provided by another team or application?
 Certain kinds of data and content are more suitably stored in a database and accessed via an API on page load.
-While those services aren’t available in Pages, databases and APIs are available to our customers through cloud.gov.
+While those services aren’t available in Pages, databases and APIs are available to our customers through Cloud.gov.

-Taking advantage of end-to-end cloud.gov services gives our agency customers baked-in security to help ease their compliance burden, and we provide support for dual agreements to make accessing these services simple.
-Below, we share how to display dynamic content using a lightweight database and API on cloud.gov connected to a Pages static website.
-Once you see how easy it is, we hope you’ll consider situations where your static Pages sites could be enhanced with dynamic content using additional cloud.gov services.
+Taking advantage of end-to-end Cloud.gov services gives our agency customers baked-in security to help ease their compliance burden, and we provide support for dual agreements to make accessing these services simple.
+Below, we share how to display dynamic content using a lightweight database and API on Cloud.gov connected to a Pages static website.
+Once you see how easy it is, we hope you’ll consider situations where your static Pages sites could be enhanced with dynamic content using additional Cloud.gov services.

 ## What you’ll need to get started

 1. **Some data** you need to store, process, or access separately from the static site.
-In this case, we pulled a [CSV file dataset](https://catalog.data.gov/dataset/fdic-failed-bank-list) from the FDIC, a Pages customer, which is hosted on [data.gov](https://data.gov/), another office alongside cloud.gov in TTS.
+In this case, we pulled a [CSV file dataset](https://catalog.data.gov/dataset/fdic-failed-bank-list) from the FDIC, a Pages customer, which is hosted on [data.gov](https://data.gov/), another office alongside Cloud.gov in TTS.

-2. A **database** and environment to store the data, provided by cloud.gov.
+2. A **database** and environment to store the data, provided by Cloud.gov.
 In our example, we chose an [RDS instance](https://cloud.gov/docs/services/relational-database/)(Relational Database Service) of the PostgreSQL v15 database due to its rich feature set and simple methods of storing data from a CSV.

 3. A **server-side application** that securely accesses the database and responds to HTTP requests.
-Our example uses a simple [API flask application](https://github.com/cloud-gov/pages-example-website-api) deployed on cloud.gov
+Our example uses a simple [API flask application](https://github.com/cloud-gov/pages-example-website-api) deployed on Cloud.gov

-4. The **static [website](https://federalist-31c21015-f923-4733-95df-2e979da3e393.sites.pages.cloud.gov/site/cloud-gov/pages-example-api-website/)** hosted on cloud.gov Pages.
+4. The **static [website](https://federalist-31c21015-f923-4733-95df-2e979da3e393.sites.pages.cloud.gov/site/cloud-gov/pages-example-api-website/)** hosted on Cloud.gov Pages.
 [Our example](https://github.com/cloud-gov/pages-example-api-website) uses a simple HTML file, but you could use any static site generator or single-page application on Pages.

 ## How it all comes together